Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Empirical Analysis on Real Data

 \section{Empirical Analysis on Real Data}

-In this section, we explore how well the theoretical results translate to real dataset \emph{Cora} without Assumption~\ref{assump:gcn} and \ref{assum:dc-sbm}.
-We also provide additional experiments on \emph{Citeseer} in Appendix~\ref{ex:citeseer}.
-We consider multi-class node classification ($K=7$ for Cora) using GCN with ReLU activations and relax the orthonormal feature condition, so $\rmX \rmX^T \ne \rmI_n$.
-The NTKs for vanilla GCN, GCN with Skip-PC and Skip-$\alpha$ ($\alpha=0.1$) for depths $d=\{1,2,4,8,16\}$ are computed and Figure~\ref{fig:cora} illustrates the results.
-We make the following observations from the experiments that validate the theory even in a much relaxed setting, (i) clear block structures show up in both GCN with and without skip connections for $\rmS_{row}$, thus illustrating that the class information is well retained by $\rmS_{row}$ than $\rmS_{sym}$; (ii) in the case of vanilla GCN, we observe from the line plot in Figure~\ref{fig:cora} that the average in-class and out-of-class block difference degrades with depth for each class in Cora, showing the negative impact of depth which aligns well with the theoretical result; (iii) while we cannot compare the skip connections, it is still evident that $\rmS_{row}$ is better than $\rmS_{sym}$ for both Skip-PC and Skip-$\alpha$ as block structures emerge even in the case of large depth.
-Thus, although the theoretical result is based on DC-SBM with mild assumptions, the conclusions hold well in real settings on real datasets as well.
+In this section, we explore how well the theoretical results translate to real dataset \emph{Cora} with features, that is, $\rmX\rmX^T \ne \rmI_n$ and $\rmA \ne \rmM$.
+We consider multi-class node classification for Cora ($K=7$).
+The NTKs for linear and ReLU GCNs, and GCN with Skip-PC are illustrated in Figure~\ref{fig:cora}.
+Experimental details and additional results for Skip-$\alpha$ and \emph{Citeseer} are in \ref{exp:cora_app} and Appendices~\ref{ex:citeseer}, respectively.
+We make the following observations from the experiments that validate the theory even in a much relaxed setting: (i) clear block structures show up in both GCN with and without skip connections for $\rmS_{row}$, thus illustrating that the class information is well retained by $\rmS_{row}$ than $\rmS_{sym}$; (ii) linear and ReLU GCNs show similar class preservation qualitatively.
+Thus, although the theoretical result is based on DC-SBM with mild assumptions, the conclusions hold reasonably well in real settings on real datasets as well.